The Global Mercy™ is in Sierra Leone for a Second Field Service

 The newest and largest vessel in the Mercy Ships fleet departed Sierra Leone in June after spending the previous 10 months performing 1,979 life-changing surgeries and training 145 healthcare professionals on board.

 This year, in collaboration with the Ministry of Health, Mercy Ships selected patients in 12 locations across Sierra Leone for the upcoming field service, ensuring that people from diverse regions of the country can access the care they need on board.
-In the next ten months, the Global Mercy will perform over 1,400 free surgeries.
+In the next months, the Global Mercy will perform over 1,400 free surgeries.

 Darryl Anderson, commented from Mercy Ships Canada’s national office in Victoria, BC.
 “I am extremely proud of the role that Canadian volunteers play as part of an international team from over 60 countries worldwide.”
 Anderson continued “The wide range of skills from our volunteers speaks to the generosity of spirit that characterizes Mercy Ships Canada volunteers.”